Metaplastic Breast Cancer

 Fine needle biopsies are usually sufficient for diagnosis

-Fine needle aspiration biopsy is an acceptable diagnostic approach with metaplastic breast tumors, as the chances of finding a distinct carcinomatous epithelial component from anywhere in the tumor are good.
+Fine needle aspiration biopsy is an acceptable diagnostic approach with metaplastic breast tumors.
+This is because the chances of finding a distinct carcinomatous epithelial component from anywhere in the tumor are good.

 Hormone receptor status of metaplastic breast cancers

-The majority of all breast carcinomas have positive status for certain hormone receptors.
-Estrogen receptors are found in about 75% of breast cancers, and progesterone receptors in about 55%.
-The HER2 receptor is over expressed less commonly, found in approximately 25% of all breast carcinomas.
-This can have quite a bearing on prognosis and treatment strategies, and generally speaking a higher level of hormone receptor positivity leads to a more favorable outcome.
-Adjuvant hormonal therapy and chemotherapy is largely based upon the receptor status of the primary tumor.
+The over expression of the HER2 receptor is less commonly present in approximately 25% of all breast carcinomas.
+Hormone receptors can have quite a bearing on prognosis and treatment strategies.
+So, generally speaking a higher level of hormone receptor positivity leads to a more favorable outcome.
+Indeed, adjuvant hormonal therapy and chemotherapy is largely based upon the receptor status of the primary tumor.